LittleLegend-Pengiun/example-micro-frontend-app/README.md

 ---

-## 🧰 What’s Included in Each Template
+## 🧰 What's Included in Each Template

 ### Overview